jmrr/visual_path_visualization/README.md

-# Visual path clustering
+# Visual path visualization
- This code applies t-SNE dimensionality reduction to the RSM dataset of visual paths (http://rsm.bicv.org).
+ This code applies t-SNE *dimensionality reduction* to the RSM dataset of visual paths (http://rsm.bicv.org).

  It is divided in two phases: data preparation and dimensionality reduction.
 In the data preparation, a bag-of-words pipeline is applied to the existing descriptors to generate a dictionary of visual words.
 The size of the dictionary will be the dimensionality of the data that we'd like to reduce with t-SNE.